Mastodon Follow

 This generator can provide resources of type AppJarFile.
 Instantiated as shown above, it uses the ClasspathElements generated by the project as input for the jar’s contents.

 You might wonder why the app jar generator goes back to the project to retrieve the classpath elements.
-Looking at the API, we could also configure the app jar generator to use the classpath elements from the Java compiler directly.
+Looking at the API, we could also directly register the Java compiler with the uber jar generator via from.
 There are two reasons for this.
-First, a user might want to request the class tree from the project which would not be possible if the resources provided by the Java compiler were used as input to the app jar generator only.
+First, a user might want to request the class tree from the project which would not be possible if the resources provided by the Java compiler were only used as input to the app jar generator.
 The second reason will become apparent when we discuss a multi-project build configuration, in which a project can provide resources from another project in addition to those obtained from its generators.

 For further clarification, the diagram below shows the sequence of operations as they happen when a user requests the application jar from the project.